This section is an archive of our documents that relate to the Planning process and Art Programme.

 It is divided into sections to help to navigate through the development process, beginning with the outline planning application and the subsequent reserved matters applications.
+Information about the Art Programme is at the bottom of the page.

 The Planning Application - an introduction